pchmielecki87/pchmielecki87/README.md

 ### Hi there 👋

+I'm DevSecOps Practitioner and Cloud Engineer mostly focused on Azure and additionally on AWS.
+I've got experience in Powershell and Bash scripting but also getting fluency in Python and C# .NET development.
+Meet me Twitter @pchmielecki87

 <!--
 **pchmielecki87/pchmielecki87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.